-A global discount rate of 11.5% is used and adjusted on a case-by-case basis for regional variations in the required equity rate of return.
-Based on information published by Bloomberg, the adjusted post-tax discount rate for the North American region is 11.0% and the terminal growth rate of 3.0% does not exceed the long-term average growth rate for the industry.
+A global discount rate of 11.1% is used and adjusted on a case-by-case basis for regional variations in the required equity rate of return.
+Based on information published by Bloomberg, the adjusted post-tax discount rate for the North American region is 11.6% and the terminal growth rate of 3.0% does not exceed the long-term average growth rate for the industry.

-As part of our impairment test we have considered a number of different scenarios that consider the impact on the value-in-use calculations if key assumptions were to vary from those used in the calculations.
-We analysed the impact If revenue and gross margins do not improve as forecast in our impairment analysis due to lower than expected price and volume recovery and the Company is unable to adjust its cost structure.
-The analysis resulted in no impairment under these scenarios.
+As part of our impairment test, we have considered a number of different scenarios that consider the impact on the value-in-use calculations if key assumptions were to vary from those used in the calculations.
+We individually assessed the impact of a 20.0% decrease to revenue, a 10.0% increase to SG&A expense and a 2.0% reduction to gross margin assumptions, each of which resulted in no impairment.

-19. OTHER INTANGIBLE ASSETS
+17. OTHER INTANGIBLE ASSETS